iits-consulting/charts/charts/kyverno/README.md

   dependency_update     = true
   wait_for_jobs         = true
   skip_crds             = false
   # The entrypoint to your cluster highly depends on your local setup
   values                = [
     yamlencode({
       route = {
         enabled = true
-        entrypoint = "after-proxy"
       }
     })
   ]